FlashEvaluator: Expanding Search Space with Parallel Sequence-Level Evaluation

+For recommendation, the target sequence length is fixed to six, the embedding dimension is set to 64, and Adam is used with a learning rate of $10^{-3}$.
+Unless otherwise specified, the batch size is 2048, and the number of generated candidate sequences is set to $K=10$.
+Within each comparison, all methods use identical candidate pools, candidate generators, and generated candidate sequences.

+For \textbf{ML-1M} and \textbf{Amazon-Books}, the $8{:}2$ split is used exclusively for \textbf{BPR-MF} training and validation.
+Once the retrieval model is selected, all interactions preceding the final six test interactions are used to construct reranking training instances. \textbf{BPR-MF} scores the full item corpus, and the same retrieval results are used by all reranking methods.

+For efficiency evaluation, all latency and throughput measurements are conducted using the same hardware, numerical precision, and candidate sequences.
+The online comparison is against the deployed serial production baseline.
+Therefore, the reported results represent end-to-end deployment gains rather than a comparison with a batched independent evaluator.

-\item \textbf{Online settings: } Both FlashEvaluator and the baseline (e.g., PIER) are implemented with LinearAttention to satisfy stringent latency constraints.
-The query context comprises the user’s 1,000 most recent interactions, chronologically ordered.
-Candidate sequences are generated from a reranking pool of 60 videos, and 50 sequences from the generator are passed to the evaluator in the deployed system.
-Online inference is served on the cloud containers, each equipped with 120 CPU threads and 500 GB of memory to support high QPS. \end{itemize}
+For the online deployment, both FlashEvaluator and the production PIER-style baseline use Linear Attention~\cite{katharopoulos2020linearattention} to satisfy serving-latency constraints.
+The query context contains the user's 1,000 most recent interactions in chronological order.
+Candidate sequences are generated from a reranking pool of 60 videos, and $K=50$ sequences are passed to the evaluator.
+Online inference is served on cloud containers equipped with 120 CPU threads and 500 GB of memory.

-For G-E baselines: \begin{itemize} \item \textbf{NAR4Rec}\citep{ren2024nar4rec}: A Non-Autoregressive re-ranking model that generates the entire recommendation list in parallel, balancing efficiency with listwise interaction modeling. \item \textbf{PIER} \citep{shi2023pier}: A generalized re-ranking framework that adopts a two-stage G-E strategy.
-Specifically, it aggregates candidate lists from multiple generators (FPSM) and utilizes an intermediate evaluator OCPM for precise re-ranking.
-To further enhance performance, we incorporate generators from a more recent \textbf{MultG}\citep{yang2025comprehensive} to provide high-quality candidate lists. \end{itemize} \textbf{Text Summarization:} To evaluate our method's robustness across different generative capacities, we employ a two-stage pipeline consisting of diverse generators and re-ranking models.